resaba-kaypee/reactjs-bugtracker/README.md

 * Edit and delete button is disabled if the status is close

 # Changelog
+* Can now create, get, update and delete project
 * Added users logger
 * Only admins can add a user
 * You can log in as user or admin